1) Design and effective implementation of appropriate competition law and policy regimes in developing countries and economies in transition

 5) Effectiveness of capacity building and technical assistance activities

-This research topic will focus on analyzing the effectiveness of capacity-building and technical assistance activities and ways to enhance their effectiveness by promoting best practices among the competition and consumer protection communities.
-Suggested activities will include involving members of the latter in some of UNCTAD's capacity-building and technical assistance activities and vice versa to facilitate the sharing of experience and best practices across countries.
+This research topic will focus on analysing the effectiveness of capacity-building and technical assistance activities and methods to enhance their effectiveness by promoting best practices among the competition and consumer protection communities.
+Suggested activities will include involving members of the latter in some of UNCTAD's capacity-building and technical assistance activities, and vice versa, to facilitate the sharing of experiences and best practices across countries.
 Another activity may be the development of toolkits for the assessment of effectiveness of technical assistance activities.

 The table below lists these five areas and indicates some of their sub-elements.
-These are the main areas where there is potential for collaboration between UNCTAD and its research partners within the RPP.
+These are the main areas for potential collaboration between UNCTAD and its research partners within the RPP.

 |1) Design and effective implementation of appropriate competition law and policy regimes in developing countries and economies in transition